Store Hours

 Transplant Young Plants Into Their New Homes

-You've raised your baby plants from seeds, watched them sprout, and carefully hardened them off to brave Mother Nature.
-By now, your plants have 3 or 4 real leaves — they'll look different from the miniature seedling leaves.
+By now, your plants have three or four real leaves — they'll look different from the miniature seedling leaves.
 When the ground is warm, and you're not expecting soaking rain, look into transplanting your small plants into their new outdoor home.
-"Transplant" means that you put these small plants straight into the garden soil or into pots.
-In cases where you direct sowed, you may still want to shuffle plants around for the best sun and spacing.
+"Transplant" means that you put these small plants straight into pots or garden soil.
+In cases where you directly planted into the ground, you may still want to shuffle plants around for the best spacing and sun.
 That's also a transplant situation, as is repotting plants into larger pots.

 Protect Your Garden With Mulch

-Finish it off with mulch and compost.
-Mulch keeps your soil from drying out and controls weeds.
+Finish your planting by following it with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more flowers and fruit.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster larger and stronger plants that bear more flowers and fruit.
+Mulch controls weeds and keeps your soil from drying out.
+Mulch and compost can be purchased in-store or created at home.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug or artificial grass to your outdoor space.
 Shop for the soil, fertilizer, and seeds you need in the aisles of your Paris, TX Garden Center, online, or on our mobile app.
 Let's get growing together.

 2530 S Jefferson Ave